 Sub Pop are the legendary alternative music label who have had such success stories on their books as Fleet Foxes, Foals and Flight of the Concords.
-Now after their domination of the letter “F” they’ve skipped over “G” and gone straight to “H”.
+Now, after their domination of the letter “F”, they’ve skipped over “G” and gone straight to “H”.
 Husky are the new hotness from Melbourne and have the distinction of being the first Aussie band signed to this historic label.

 The video compliments this idea wonderfully, animated in a style that combines computer graphics with stop motion, reminiscent of Televators, or Tonight, Tonight.
-It creates striking imagery of the band overlooking a buzzing city bathed in light pollution as they allow the forces of nature to consume them.
-It tells a beautiful tale about how life to grows, reproduces and survives and how powerless we are in its mighty shadow.
+It creates striking imagery of the band overlooking a buzzing city bathed in light pollution as they allow the forces of nature to reclaim them.
+It tells a beautiful tale about how life to grows, reproduces and survives, and how powerless we are in its mighty shadow.
 No matter how big your empires become, nothing escapes the cycle of nature.

 Husky are a great band with a hypnotic style that are bound to make a sizeable dent in the Alt scene and maybe in the mainstream as well.